Company that paid Lance Armstrong bonuses wants money back

 Armstrong, widely considered one of the greatest cyclists of all time, says he has never failed a doping test.

-He said he had stopped contesting the charges after years of probes and rumors because "there comes a point in every man's life when he has to say, 'Enough is enough.'"
+He said he had stopped contesting the charges after years of probes and rumours because "there comes a point in every man's life when he has to say, 'Enough is enough.'"

 (Reporting By Corrie MacLaggan; Editing by Cynthia Johnston and Eric Beech)